ibm-cloud-docs/watson-assistant/add-custom-extension.md

 After you build a custom extension, you must add it to the assistant before it can be accessed by actions.
 {: shortdesc}

-Adding the extension to the assistant configures the extension for use within a particular environment (Draft or Live), and it makes the extension available so that it can be called from actions.
+Adding the extension to the assistant configures the extension for use within a particular environment (draft or live), and it makes the extension available so that it can be called from actions.

 You can use different configuration details for each environment.
-For example, you might want to use the URL for a test server in the Draft environment, but a production server in the Live environment.
+For example, you might want to use the URL for a test server in the draft environment, but a production server in the live environment.

 For information about how to create a custom extension, see [Build a custom extension](/docs/watson-assistant?topic=watson-assistant-build-custom-extension).

-## Adding the extension to the Draft environment
+## Adding the extension to the draft environment

 To add a custom extension to the assistant, follow these steps: